Image source: pixabay.com

-This tool works with a number of framework like DoDAF, MODAF and NAF.
-Widely used in developing defines architectures, System Architecture has been referenced in textbooks that talk about enterprise architecture, UML and data modeling.
+This tool works with a number of frameworks like DoDAF, MODAF and NAF.
+Widely used in developing defines architectures, System Architecture has been referenced in textbooks that talk about enterprise architecture, UML and data modelling.

-All in all, data modeling tools are an integral part of any brands and organisations.
+All in all, data modelling tools are an integral part of any brands and organisations.
 This is because data is essential for the success and growth of any enterprise.